r3nanp/portscanner/README.md

-# Portscan
+# Portscanner
-It's a available port scanner from a vulnerable website.
+It's a available portscanner from a vulnerable website.

 ### Prerequisites